 Cleaning chemicals can cause injury, particularly if they come into contact with eyes or if they are accidentally ingested or inhaled.
 Contact with skin can result in burns, a rash, eczema or chronic skin irritation.

 The first step is to make sure you are selecting the right chemical for the task you are completing.
 You should refer to the Task Cards or Cleaning Schedule in your unit and ask your manager if in any doubt.
 Task Cards are available for all cleaning chemicals we use.
 They tell you:

 - What task the chemical is used for

-- What PPE is required
+- · What PPE is required

 - How to dispense and where relevant dilute the chemical

-- How to use the chemical correctly
+- · How to use the chemical correctly

-Make sure you have all PPE, such as goggles and gloves, before attempting to dispense or use any cleaning product.
+Be prepared and make sure you have all PPE required, such as goggles and gloves, before attempting to dispense or use any cleaning product.
 Follow any instructions for dilution accurately.
+Increasing the dosage doesn't increase the effectiveness.